ksodipo/DataWiz/README.md

 # 2 main functions exist
 # 1st funtion, '.prescrbe' will load an excel file, classify and print columns into: numerical, categorical, datetime or #'uninformative.'
-'''It will also return the loaded data and 4 list items: col_is_categorical (boolean list same length as the number of columns, True when column is categorical) col_is_datetime (boolean list same length as the number of columns, True when column tells date and time) col_low_info (list of strings with the column names of uninformative columns.
+'''It will also return the loaded data (train_data in e.g. below) and 4 list items: col_is_categorical (boolean list same length as the number of columns, True when column is categorical) col_is_datetime (boolean list same length as the number of columns, True when column tells date and time) col_low_info (list of strings with the column names of uninformative columns.
 Recommended to drop these before using an ML algo)